rapid7/insightconnect-plugins/google_drive/help.md

 # Description

+Google Drive is an online file storage and management system.
 This plugin allows you to upload and retrieve files from google drive.

 This plugin utilizes the [Google Drive API](https://developers.google.com/drive/v3/web/about-sdk).